bromleygallery/grandroombromleygallery/_pages/bromley/event-spaces.md

 cover_image: "/assets/images/Grand Room Event Spaces Cover.jpg"
 page_title: EVENT SPACE
 text_below_cover_image: >-
-  Bromley & Co Gallery welcomes your next event to be situated in an operating art gallery.
-The gallery’s high ceilings command a feeling of spaciousness while its walls are adorned with the unmistakable works of David Bromley.
-Striking handmade chandeliers and mood-enhancing lighting illuminate the gallery, offering the perfect setting for more intimate celebrations and those seeking a truly extraordinary space.
+  Hosting intimate dinners, corporate lunches and your next networking event, this imaginative and versatile space is sure to offer a spectacular setting for any occasion.
+  The venue’s breathtaking decor features striking light fixtures and walls adorned with original art by David Bromley.
+Host your event in this ever-evolving space!

 room_name: Bromley Gallery
 room_text:  >-